 Actor Michael Gambon, who played Harry Potter's Dumbledore, dies at 82

-British-Irish actor Michael Gambon, who played the wizard Aldus Dumbledore in the six later Harry Potter movies, has died at the age of 82, his agency confirmed to CBS News on Thursday.
+British-Irish actor Michael Gambon, who played the wizard Albus Dumbledore in the six later Harry Potter movies, has died at the age of 82, his agency confirmed to CBS News on Thursday.

 In a statement issued on behalf of his wife Lady Anne Gambon and his son Fergus, publicist Clair Dobbs said the family was "devastated to announce the loss," and added that the "beloved husband and father" had died peacefully in a hospital with his wife and son by his side following a bout of pneumonia.